 It is simply not true that Russian Communism recruited primarily from the lower status castes of Russian society.
 If that were true, it would have been peasants who dominated Communism, and actual peasants never wanted anything to do with Communism.
 Rather, it was people like Trotsky—intellectuals on the make and on the rise.
 Communists successfully recruited all across the societal spectrum.
 For example, most of the Bolsheviks’ military officers were former Tsarist officers, all through the ranks—a policy that Trotsky insisted on, that professionals run the Red Army, not amateurs.
 But those officers weren’t drawn to Communism by its offer of higher status, which they already had—some thought the Bolsheviks the lesser of two evils, some thought they could help control the Bolsheviks, some were non-political.
 And as Service notes, and is commonly noted in histories of the Bolsheviks, massive funding for their activities was provided by high-status people who were either ideologically sympathetic or simply as an insurance policy.
 Such examples could easily be multiplied.
 Certainly, some Bolsheviks came from humble circumstances, but all successful societies, of whatever political stripe, have mechanisms for bringing the most talented into the running of society.
 Typically this is through the Church or through the military; some, like the Ottomans, are better at it than others.
 But to suggest that what drove Bolshevism’s initial success was low-status individuals getting back at those who lorded it over them is bad history.
 True, within a few decades it was mediocrities all the way down, but that merely shows a poorly organized system, or one inherently defective, not one that appeals to low-status people.

 No, what the Bolsheviks offered was heaven on earth, and to each man, the most important driver of human action, transcendence, the ability to participate in the formation of this heaven.
 In Trotsky’s own words: “Man will become incomparably stronger, more intelligent, more subtle.
-His body will be more harmonious, his movements more rhythmical, his voice more musical; the forms of daily existence with acquire a dynamic theatricality.
+His body will be more harmonious, his movements more rhythmical, his voice more musical; the forms of daily existence will acquire a dynamic theatricality.
 The average human type will rise to the level of Aristotle, Goethe, Marx.
 It is above this ridge that new summits will rise.”
 Or, as Service says, “[Trotsky] never recoiled from his belief that the October Revolution was the first great glimmering of the dawn of the global socialist era.”
 “He believed in the achievability of a universal order which would totally liberate the human spirit.”

 Transcendence is a far more powerful driver than status seeking, and it is that which explains the lure of Communism through the past century.
 No doubt the modern Western Left, with its obsessive focus on emancipation from imaginary oppression, offers increases in status, and a complete divorce of status from merit, more so than formal Communism did, but that is not its main attraction.
 Such emancipation is a type of seeking after transcendence, even if it has more immediate benefits for some, and it is the collective belief in being able to remake the world to achieve “new summits” that provides the dynamo inside the Left, which is fundamentally a religious belief.
 I am not sure, given how central this urge is to human nature and the grip it clearly maintains on so many people, how to destroy that dynamo.
 Probably by providing and drawing people to an alternate, more powerful, religious belief, something that the spiritually decayed West has failed at through the past century.
 What Trotsky’s life teaches us is that very smart and very talented people can wholly buy into such beliefs, and their drive to achieve transcendence, and the costs they are willing to impose, should never be underestimated.